-I haven't been around for a while, I'm so sorry.
+I haven't been around for a while; I'm so sorry.
 Sometimes real life interferes with the important stuff.
-And Dom de Luxury has also been away, as those of you who also serve her know.
+And Dom de Luxury has also been away, as those of you who serve her know.
 It's been rough without her, right?
-You get so dependent on her for inspiration, life instruction, goals, and just to be in her amazing presence.
-We all become so needy, me more than most maybe.
+You depend on her for inspiration, life instruction, goals, and to be in her amazing presence.
+We all become so needy, me more than most, maybe.
 But I know you are all suffering as much as I have been.

-I've been keeping my training up as best I can.
-But the really crazy busy period is ending for a bit and I hope that our Dom will be returning to us soon.
-When she gets back I hope to make some serious progress.
-Meanwhile, I have had some this week to explore some new things (like body modification) and I thought I would share them with you.
+I've been keeping my training up as best I can on my own.
+But the crazy busy period is ending soon, for a bit, and I hope our Dom will return to us soon.
+When she returns, I hope to make some serious progress.
+Meanwhile, I have had some this week to explore some new things (like body modification), and I thought I would share them with you.

-Before we get to the plastic surgery stuff, I want to talk about beauty goals.
+Before we get to plastic surgery, I want to discuss beauty goals.
 It's natural at the beginning that these will be vague and you will be just doing what Dom tells you out of necessity because you have no clue of your own.
 Or so it was for me.
-But one of Dom's goals with her sissies is to "awaken the inner woman".
+But one of Dom's goals is to "awaken the inner woman."
 I know that sounds corny, but I think it's true.
 Once that side of you is awake and growing, you should listen to it.
-Obviously, that will be shaped, molded and guided by Dom, but it will also be shaped by who you are.
-If you can follow this inner voice it will help your training a lot.
+That will be shaped, molded, and guided by Dom, but it will also be shaped by who you are.
+If you can follow this inner voice, it will help your training a lot.
 When I started feeling these urges, things like trying a new makeup look, or a new dress, I was afraid because I worried that Dom would be upset or not like it.
 None of us want to do that.
-But the voice was so strong that I was compelled to follow it.
-The first time I showed up with my own "look", I was so worried that Dom would be angry or upset or not like it.
-But I have to say Dom loved it.
+But the voice was so strong it compelled me.
+The first time I showed up with my "look," I was worried that Dom would be angry or upset or not like it.
+But I have to say she loved it.
 The look wasn't that great because I was so new at it.
-But she was really nice about it and she loved that I was branching out on my own under her guidance.
+But she was nice about it, and she loved that I was branching out on my own under her guidance.

-So my inner woman has been pushing me to get plastic surgery for a while now.
+My inner woman has been pushing me to get plastic surgery for a while now.
 I am not so happy with some features of my face, which I want to get fixed.
-Dom has been very supportive, she loves the "bimbo quality" of this idea.
+Dom has been very supportive; she loves the "bimbo quality" of this idea.
 One issue with this is finding the right surgeon, and I still haven't been able to do that.
-I also want to lose more weight before I do it since that will affect the surgeon's decisions and is recommended.
+I also want to lose more weight before I do it since that will affect the surgeon's decisions, and they recommend it.

-There are a lot of benefits, the top one being that you are still in touch with some really amazing people.
-It's also an interesting way to measure how you are progressing with your transformation.
+Besides keeping amazing people in your life, it's also an interesting way to measure how you are progressing with your transformation.
 I noticed that the better I got at transforming, the more they accepted me as a woman.
 I could tell because they started treating me like a girlfriend.
 A new and very cool experience.

-The reason I bring this up now is that one of the really great people I have met is Alessa Crowe.
+I bring this up now because one of the great people I have met is Alessa Crowe.
 She's a real wizard at makeup.
 Very skilled and amazingly creative.
 Also a pretty great person.
-You can check out her many amazing and creative looks and if you are lucky get to talk to her here.
+She no longer does cams or sees clients, but we are still friends.

-Over the past while, we have been chatting about surgery and such.
-Alessa is a great fan of injections, both Botox and Juvederm, and she always looks amazing.
-It is largely because of her influence that I worked up the courage to try them this week.
+We have been chatting about surgery for the past while.
+Alessa is a great fan of Botox and Juvederm injections, and she always looks amazing.
+Because of her influence, I worked up the courage to try them this week.

 Injections have their good points and bad points.
 They don't last forever.
-Typically 6-months to 9-months or a year (if you are lucky).
-While usually considered a bad point, this was actually a good thing from my point of view, as someone who was trying them for the first time.
-I mean, if it really looked bad, it wouldn't last forever, right?
-They work quick - Juvederm works right away, Botox takes 10-14 days to reach maximum effect.
-Office visits are quick.
+Typically six months to nine months or a year (if you are lucky).
+While usually considered a bad point, this was a good thing from my point of view, as someone trying them for the first time.
+If it looked bad, it wouldn't last forever, right?
+They work quickly - Juvederm works immediately, and Botox takes 10-14 days to reach maximum effect.
+Office visits are short.

-This is actually a toxin, in fact, it's crazy dangerous.
-Considered by many to be the most lethal toxin known, it takes very little to kill you.
+This is a toxin.
+It's crazy dangerous.
+Many consider it the most lethal toxin known, but it takes very little to kill you.
 It's the stuff that periodically kills people from canned foods.

 But it has a lot of medical uses, one of which is cosmetic.
-The wrinkles on your forehead are caused by muscles which contract over the years.
+Muscles that have forgotten how to relax cause wrinkles on your forehead.
 Injecting this toxin directly into the muscles causes them to relax.
-You won't be able to tighten them again until the toxin 'wears off' in a few months, so people who overdo it can end up with a 'wooden' or 'frozen' look.
-It is considered safe and is approved for use in most countries.
+You won't be able to tighten them again until the toxin 'wears off in a few months, so people who overdo it can end up with a 'wooden' or 'frozen' look.
+It is considered safe and is legal in most countries.

 Which to use: Botox or Dysport?